|

 answered prayer.
 Believe me, when the time was right, things happened fast!

+God is so good!
 Being born a Bombero had made me feel different from

 others but being born of the spirit really made me different inside and out, for the